Mikhail Dadov

 • Ownership model, KPIs, experimentation rhythm, and vendor roles

-SAP Customer Loyalty Management has to become an operating system
+SAP Engagement Cloud has to become an operating system

-I have used SAP Customer Loyalty Management in large-scale loyalty environments where the hard part was aligning program economics, app logic, CRM communication, and commercial accountability.
+I have used SAP Engagement Cloud in large-scale loyalty environments where the hard part was aligning program economics, app logic, CRM communication, and commercial accountability.

-• SAP Customer Loyalty Management is installed, but commercial impact still feels weak or unclear
+• SAP Engagement Cloud is installed, but commercial impact still feels weak or unclear

 • The platform is busy, yet journeys, segments, and reports still do not support decisions